jonathanbarton/pogo/README.md

 # Readme

-This is a script that allows you to programmatically connect to different AWS EC2 hosts via a Bastion/Jump host.
+This is a script that allows you to programmatically connect to different AWS EC2 hosts and tunnel RDS instances to your localhost environment via a Bastion/Jump host.

+This tool is forked and modified from needcaffeine's heimdall tool.

 ## Pre-requisites
 You will need two external packages to get this thing to work.
 - [aws cli](https://github.com/aws/aws-cli)
 - [jq](https://stedolan.github.io/jq/)

-Installation instructions for these are on their respective pages, but on a Mac, you can install these simply as `brew install awscli jq` (assuming you have Homebrew).
+Installation instructions for these are on their respective pages, but on a Mac/Linux, you can install these simply as `brew install awscli jq` (assuming you have Homebrew).

 When you're done with that, follow the instructions to [configure the aws cli](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html). **Important: Enter `json` for your output format.**